josemendez-villanueva/Boundary_Value_Problems_2/README.md

-This project consisted of using Numerical Methods in order to model several different types of PDE's.
+This project consisted of using Numerical Methods in order to model several different types of PDE's using MATLAB.
 Looked at several different factors of the PDE's such as stability and instability while also comparing different Numerical Methods.